Bossa Nova Baby: Background

 The song was written by the songwriting duo Jerry Leiber and Mike Stoller.
 The song was initially given to Tippie and the Clovers, who recorded and released the song on Leiber and Stoller own label Tiger Records in 1962.
 It was recorded with a samba rhythm and a Farfisa hook with an arrangement by Alan Lorber.
 However, this version flopped and did not chart.
 Elvis Presley recorded the song for the 1963 motion picture Fun in Acapulco, despite the song having little to do with Acapulco or bossa nova.
 The Elvis Presley version was in a rock and roll style with an organ riff, electric guitar and a mariachi band.

 The song reached number eight on the Billboard Hot 100 pop chart and number 20 on the Billboard R&B Singles chart in 1963.
 It also reached number 13 in the UK charts.
-Elvis' recording appeared on the 1997 reiusse of the 1968 compilation album Elvis' Gold Records Volume 4 as a bonus track.
+Elvis' recording appeared on the 1997 reissue of the 1968 compilation album Elvis' Gold Records Volume 4 as a bonus track.
 The Elvis RCA Victor recording appeared in the 2011 romantic comedy film No Strings Attached starring Natalie Portman and Ashton Kutcher.
 In 2010, a remix version was released on Viva Elvis: The Album.